Erriez/R421A08-rs485-8ch-relay-board/README.md

                         ":010600010100" or "01 06 00 01 01 00" or "0x01, 0x06,
                         0x00, 0x01, 0x01, 0x00".
 CRC is automatically added to
                         the end of the frame.
-  -n, --no-crc          Do not add CRC to --send frame
+  -n, --no-crc          Do not add CRC to --send FRAME
 ```

 ### Board address 1, turn relay 1 on